 With this in mind, let’s take a look at some of the best outdoor opportunities in the Pacific Northwest for camping, hiking, and more.
 Perhaps I should amend that.
 “Best” is hard to define.
 Instead, let’s just say that these are some of the “greatest” and leave it at that.
-So without further ado, here are some of the Pacific Northwest’s greatest outdoor destinations.
+So without further ado, here are some Pacific Northwest camping spots to choose for your next great outdoor adventure.

 Located in the north-central region of Washington state, the North Cascades National Park offers a staggering abundance of gorgeous scenery and just about every outdoor activity you can imagine.
 One of the most common activities involves simply driving along the 5-hour round-trip loop through the mountains, stopping every once in a while to take in the sprawling expanse of mountains.
 Your best place to start is at Ross Lake, where you can camp and hike at Colonial Creek Campground, hike Thunder Knob Trail, or take a small watercraft over the lake.